 There are plenty of ways to use seasonal strawberries: from enjoying French Crepes filled with red berries to elaborate Strawberry Cake - Fraisier.

-It was a long way to the delicious discovery that baking with strawberries is another way to make the most of strawberry season.
+It will surely become a delicious discovery that baking with strawberries is a perfect way to make the most of strawberry season.
+And today's recipe is the best proof of it.

 Why you should try this recipe